britzl/monarch/README.md

 * ```reload``` (boolean) - If the `reload` flag is set Monarch will reload the collection proxy if it's already loaded (this can happen if the previous screen was a popup).
 * ```no_stack``` (boolean) - If the `no_stack` flag is set Monarch will load the screen without adding it to the screen stack.

-**RETURN**
-* ```success``` (boolean) - True if the process of showing the screen was started successfully.
-False if already busy showing/hiding a screen.

 ### monarch.hide(screen_id, [callback])
 Hide a screen that has been shown using the `no_stack` option.
 If used on a screen that was shown without the `no_stack` option it will only hide it if the screen is on top of the stack and the behavior will be exactly like if `monarch.back()` had been called.
+This operation will be added to the queue if Monarch is busy.

 **PARAMETERS**
 * ```screen_id``` (string|hash) - Id of the screen to hide.